Black Prince's chevauchée of 1356

-The Black Prince's chevauchée of 1356 was a large-scale mounted raid by an Anglo-Gascon force under the command of Edward, the Black Prince, between 4 August and 2 October 1356 as a part of the Hundred Years' War.
+An Anglo-Gascon force under Edward, the Black Prince, conducted a large-scale chevauchée (mounted raid) between 4 August and 2 October 1356 as a part of the Hundred Years' War.
 The war had broken out in 1337, but a truce and the ravages of the Black Death had restricted the extent of the fighting since 1347.
-In 1355 the French king, John II, determined to resume full-scale war.
+By 1355 the French king, John II, was determined to resume full-scale war.
 That autumn, while Edward III of England threatened northern France, his son, Edward of Woodstock, later known as the Black Prince, carried out a devastating mounted raid, or chevauchée: an Anglo-Gascon army marched from the English possession of Gascony 675 mi to Narbonne and back.
 The French refused battle, despite suffering enormous economic damage.

 In 1356 the Black Prince intended to carry out a similar chevauchée, this time as part of a larger strategic operation intended to strike the French from several directions simultaneously.
 On 4 August 6,000 Anglo-Gascon soldiers headed north from Bergerac towards Bourges, devastating a wide swathe of French territory and sacking many French towns on the way.
-It was hoped to join up with two English forces in the vicinity of the River Loire, but by early September the Anglo-Gascons were facing the much larger French royal army on their own.
+They hoped to join up with two English forces in the vicinity of the River Loire, but by early September the Anglo-Gascons were facing the much larger French royal army on their own.
 The Black Prince withdrew towards Gascony; he was prepared to give battle, but only if he could fight on the tactical defensive on ground of his own choosing.
-John was determined to fight, preferably by cutting the Anglo-Gascons off from supply and forcing them to attack him in his prepared position.
-In the event the French succeeded in cutting off the Prince's army, but then decided to attack it in its prepared defensive position anyway, partly from fear it might slip away, but mostly as a question of honour.
-This was the Battle of Poitiers.
+John was determined to fight, preferably by cutting the Anglo-Gascons off from their sources of supply and forcing them to attack him in his prepared position.
+In the end, the French succeeded in cutting off the Prince's army, but then decided to attack it in its prepared defensive position anyway, partly from fear it might slip away, but mostly as a question of honour.
+This led to the Battle of Poitiers on 19 September.